 The original art deco style center comprised 14 buildings but an additional 5 buildings have been incorporated into the center.
 Rockefeller Center's underground concourse connects all the buildings and is also connected to the 6th Avenue subway.

-- NBC Television maintains studios throughout the complex and Saturday Night Live and Late Night with Jimmy Fallon are filmed at 30 Rock (as the building is fondly called) but the television show “30 Rock” actually filmed mostly in Queens!
+- NBC Television maintains studios throughout the complex and Saturday Night Live and Late Night with Jimmy Fallon are filmed at 30 Rock (as the building is fondly called) but the television show “30 Rock” is actually filmed mostly in Queens!

 - 30 Rockefeller Plaza - (formerly the RCA Building, now the GE building).
 The centerpiece of Rockefeller Center, this slender 70-story building rises from a four-foot granite base to a height of 850 feet.
 The building was designed to allow for as much natural light as possible and this gives the facade its dramatic effect of narrowing as it gets taller.
-The granite and marble lobby is lined with outstanding art deco murals.
+The granite and marble lobby is lined with outstanding art Deco murals.

 Tip: You can attend a live taping of many shows while in New York City including Jimmy Fallon!
 See our post Live TV Show Tapings